 For an approximate understanding of the price level: the license with support for 15,000 current sessions (about 1,000 users generate this much) will cost approximately $0.97 per user per month (if purchasing annually).

-Of course, this is not a public offer: email us for a quota at email@example.com.
+Of course, this is not a public offer: email us for a quote at firstname.lastname@example.org.

 Any academic or non-profit licenses are not available at the moment.
 But we are open for discussion: email@example.com.